mitchellhenke/sequel-pg-trgm/README.md

 # => <Food @values={:id=>12, :name=>"Banana Pancakes"}>
 ```

 However, if you set the limit to be lower, say 0.1, you will get results for less accurate searches.
-It seems to be set on connection, so just calling ``select set_limit(0.1);`` once after connecting won't guarantee the value is always going to be set.
-I usually call it in Sequel's after_connect hook to solve this.
+It seems to get set per connection, so just calling ``select set_limit(0.1);`` once after connecting won't guarantee the value is always going to be set.
+Calling it in Sequel's after_connect hook usually solves this.

 ```ruby
 after_connect = proc do |connection|